mortonne/psireact/README.md

   <img src="https://github.com/mortonne/psireact/blob/master/jupyter/lba_24afc.png" alt="probability density function" width="400">
 </p>

 In this example, there are 24 possible responses.
-Each response is controlled by a drift rate *v*.
-The drift rate of each response option affects the probability of each response.
-When drift rates are multiplied by a factor (*vmax*), the response option with the highest drift rate becomes relatively more likely.
+The overall height of each curve reflects the probability of that response, and the shape reflects the probability density of each response time.

 ## Installation